markusschanta/awesome-jupyter/README.md

 ## Version Control

 - [databooks](https://github.com/datarootsio/databooks) - A command-line utility that eases versioning and sharing of notebooks.
-- [git](https://github.com/jupyterlab/jupyterlab-git) - Extension for git integration.
+- [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git) - Extension for Git integration.
 - [jupyter-nbrequirements](https://github.com/thoth-station/jupyter-nbrequirements/) - Dependency management and optimization in Jupyter Notebooks.
 - [nbdime](https://github.com/jupyter/nbdime) - Tools for diffing and merging of Jupyter notebooks.
 - [nbQA](https://github.com/nbQA-dev/nbQA) - Run any standard Python code quality tool on a Jupyter Notebook, from the command-line or via pre-commit.